She's All That

 She's All That is a 1999 American teen romantic comedy film directed by Robert Iscove.
 It stars Freddie Prinze Jr., Rachael Leigh Cook, Matthew Lillard, Paul Walker, Jodi Lyn O'Keefe, Kevin Pollak, Usher Raymond, Kimberly "Lil' Kim" Jones, and Anna Paquin.
-After being dumped by his girlfriend, Zack Siler boasts he could make any girl at his high school popular.
+In the film, Zack Siler (Prinze Jr.) is a popular high school student who, after being dumped by his girlfriend, accepts a bet from his friend to transform Laney Boggs (Cook), a nerdy outcast, into the prom queen in six weeks.
 It is a modern adaptation of George Bernard Shaw's play Pygmalion and George Cukor's 1964 film My Fair Lady.

 The film received mixed reviews from critics, who praised the performances of the lead actors, but were critical of the script.
-It was one of the most popular teen films of the late 1990s and reached No. 1 at the box office in its first week of release.
-It went on to earn $103 million worldwide.
-After featuring in the film, the song "Kiss Me" reached No. 2 on Billboards Hot 100 and stayed in the Top 10 for 16 weeks.
-A gender-swapped remake, titled He's All That, was released on August 27, 2021, by Netflix.
+It was one of the most popular teen films of the late 1990s and reached number one at the box office in its first week of release.
+It went on to earn $103.2 million worldwide.
+After featuring in the film, the song "Kiss Me" reached number two on the Billboard Hot 100 and stayed in the top 10 for 16 weeks.
+A gender-swapped remake, titled He's All That, was released on Netflix on August 27, 2021.

 Plot

-Zack Siler is the big man on campus at his Southern California high school.
-After returning from spring break, he finds out his girlfriend Taylor has cheated on him with the reality TV star Brock.

-After Zack and Taylor's breakup, he consoles himself by claiming that Taylor is replaceable with any girl in the school.
-Zack's friend Dean disagrees and bets Zack to turn any random girl from school into the prom queen in six weeks.
+Zack Siler is a popular student at his Southern California high school.
+After returning from spring break, he discovers that his equally popular girlfriend Taylor has cheated on him with reality TV star Brock Hudson.
+As Zack's popularity wanes after Taylor breaks up with him, he proclaims that Taylor is replaceable with any girl in school.
+His friend Dean disagrees and challenges Zack to turn any random girl from school into the prom queen in six weeks.
 He accepts, so Dean chooses Laney Boggs, an awkward and unpopular art student.

-Zack attempts to befriend Laney, but she pointedly ignores his advances until he asks for her help with art.
-She reluctantly invites him to a small theater lounge where she is performing.
+Zack attempts to befriend Laney, but she pointedly ignores his advances, until he asks for her help with art.
+She reluctantly invites him to a performance art piece where she is performing.
 Intending to deter him, Laney volunteers Zack to perform onstage.
 He manages to improvise a routine with his hacky sack.
-Laney is impressed but still rejects him when Zack attempts to charm her again.
+Laney is impressed, but still rejects him when Zack attempts to charm her again.

 When Zack shows up at her house, Laney reluctantly agrees to go to the beach with him and his friends, who invite her to a party later.
 Laney says she is busy, but Zack persuades her to go.
-He enlists his sister Mack to give her a makeover.
+He enlists his younger sister, Mack, to give her a makeover.
 At the party, Taylor, who is embarrassed by Brock and jealous of Laney, publicly humiliates her, bringing her to tears.

 Laney is surprised to be nominated for prom queen, along with Taylor.
-Zack then goes by her house and asks about her mother, who died when Laney was young.
-He talks about his father, who has been pressuring him to go to Dartmouth since always.
-Zack leans in to kiss Laney but pulls back when she jokes that it is just to get her vote for prom king.
+Zack then goes by her house and asks about her mother, who died when Laney was a child.
+He talks about his father, who has been pressuring him to go to Dartmouth.
+Zack leans in to kiss Laney, but pulls back when she jokes that it is just to obtain her vote for prom king.